A professional nanny resume is one of the most powerful tools you have in your job search.

 Click here to sign up today!

-Some nannies share with me that they don’t have a resume because they don’t need one.
-That may be true because I know a lot of nannies get their next positions through referrals, from their family, friend, or neighbors for example.
-However, having a resume is a really important way to convey yourself professionally.
+Some nannies share that they don’t have a resume because they don’t need one.
+That may be true, since a lot of nannies find their next positions through referrals from family, friends, or neighbors.
+However, having a resume is still a really important way to present yourself professionally.

-When somebody has their resume ready to go when I ask for it, it tells me that they’re organized and they are serious about their job search.
+When a nanny has a resume ready to go the moment it’s requested, it signals that they’re organized and serious about their job search.

-A resume that needs updating tells me that you’re not quite as prepared for an interview as you could have been.
+A resume that needs updating suggests you’re not quite as prepared for an interview as you could have been.

 Do make your resume look nice and professional.
 Search online for ideas on resume writing or templates.

-It has different sections that tell me exactly where I’m going to find the relevant information.
+It has different sections that tell you exactly where to find the relevant information.

-It has a lovely header, it has your contact information on the upper left, it has a nice summary of the professional profile so you can highlight how many years of experience you have, you can highlight some of the skill sets you might not initially think would be relevant to nanny care.
+It has a lovely header, it has your contact information on the upper left, and it has a nice summary of the professional profile so you can highlight how many years of experience you have, along with some of the skill sets you might not initially think would be relevant to nanny care.

-Any music skills you have, any organizational or time management skills multitasking, the ability to work well under pressure, reliability.
+Any music skills you have, any organizational or time management skills, multitasking, the ability to work well under pressure, reliability.
 Make sure you list those relevant skills.
-I’ll tell you that a lot of parents tend to seek out these skills, such as musical abilities or language skills when they are searching for nannies.
-While these aren’t required often, they are the icing on the cake so it’s a really good way to set yourself apart from the pack.
+A lot of parents tend to seek out skills such as musical abilities or language skills when they are searching for nannies.
+While these aren’t always required, they are the icing on the cake, so it’s a really good way to set yourself apart from the pack.

-Don’t forget to list your experience, you want to list your most relevant experience first.
+Don’t forget to list your experience, and lead with your most relevant experience first.

-In this example, the person has listed the most recent two positions and then there’s also a section on the left here towards the bottom listing “education and credentials”.
+In this example, the person has listed their two most recent positions, and there’s also a section on the left toward the bottom listing “education and credentials”.

-This person has a music degree, they have some nanny certifications and awards, they have their driver’s license.
+This person has a music degree, some nanny certifications and awards, and their driver’s license.

-One thing that’s important that is not listed on here that I always look for is CPR first aid certification.
-That’s something I think is nice to have in any nanny situation.
-Just because you’re working around kids, it’s nice to know that somebody is trained in the event there’s an emergency, they will know what to do.
-That’s the one thing that I didn’t see on here that I would recommend having.
+One important thing that is not listed here but is always worth including is CPR first aid certification.
+That’s something that’s nice to have in any nanny situation.
+Because you’re working around kids, it’s reassuring to know that someone is trained to know what to do in the event of an emergency.
+That’s the one thing missing here that we would recommend having.
 And don’t forget that many parents will REQUIRE First Aid/CPR certification!

 Make sure that you have a professional-looking resume.
-Check out the different templates, there are a ton online, and again this resume example that I like is on resumegenius.com
+Check out the different templates, there are a ton online, and again this resume example we like is on resumegenius.com

 Make sure you spell-check and proofread your resume.

-I can’t tell you how many times punctuation marks are missing or there are capital letters that are missing.
+It’s surprising how often punctuation marks are missing or capital letters are dropped.
 Whenever you’re writing a resume, make sure you’re not writing in all lower case, for example.
-Grammar errors are really important and sometimes we don’t catch these things that we write ourselves.
-It’s really helpful to just ask a friend or a family member ”Hey, can you pick up this and just make sure that I didn’t make any errors or maybe give me some feedback if there’s anything that you would recommend changing!”
+Grammar matters, and sometimes we don’t catch the things we write ourselves.
+It’s really helpful to just ask a friend or a family member, ”Hey, can you look this over and make sure I didn’t make any errors, or maybe give me some feedback if there’s anything you’d recommend changing!”
 That’s a really important piece.

-Grammar errors are really common, and I’m always impressed by somebody who has a resume that’s well put together, with no spelling or grammar errors.
+Grammar errors are really common, and a resume that’s well put together, with no spelling or grammar errors, always makes a strong impression.

 On a nanny resume, don’t leave out the babysitting experience.